CaraLagumen/unruly/README.md

 Created with [TypeScript, Node.js, Angular, Express, & MongoDB]

-Scheduling app for the unruly.
+Comprehensive scheduling app for the unruly.

 ## Development